VRQ Level 2 Diploma in

 What you will experience

-Applicants should have achieved the VRQ Level 1 Diploma in an Introduction to the Hair and Beauty Sector (Hair Route) qualification or a similar award, and are expected to have a minimum of three National 5, Intermediate 2 or Standard Grade Credit level qualifications.
-Alternatively, applicants may have appropriate work experience.
+Applicants should have achieved the VRQ Level 1 Diploma in an Introduction to the Hair and Beauty Sector (Hair Route) qualification or a similar award.
+Applicants should also have a minimum of three National 5, Intermediate 2 or Standard Grade qualifications, or appropriate life/work experience.

-Good communication skills, a willingness to learn new practical skills and working with the general public are essential qualities for working towards attainment of this qualification.
+Good communication skills, a willingness to learn new practical skills and confidence in working with the public are essential qualities.
 Essential skills will be developed throughout the course.

 English language requirements